-The recipe begins with the dough, which is supple and smooth, and surprisingly easy to stretch by hand until it's paper-thin.
+The recipe begins by soaking raisins in rum overnight.
+I like where this is going!
+Next we make the dough, which requires a few minutes of kneading by hand.
+The result is supple and smooth, and surprisingly easy to stretch by hand until it’s paper-thin.

-Although the recipe can seem intimidating, it's really not that difficult.
-I had a bit of kitchen help peeling, quartering, and coring the apples while I simultaneously sliced them, but otherwise, I only spent about 1 1/2 hours on the entire process before my strudel was ready to bake.
+Although the recipe can seem intimidating, it’s really not that difficult.
+I had a bit of kitchen help peeling, quartering, and coring the apples while I simultaneously sliced them.
+Otherwise, I only spent about 1 1/2 hours on the entire process before my strudel went into the oven.
 That includes, making the dough, resting the dough, preparing the apple filling, toasting the breadcrumbs, stretching the dough, and assembling and rolling the strudel (and taking photos!).
 Not too shabby.

 The exterior is crisp and flaky, and the apple and raisin filling practically melts in your mouth.
 Here are some testimonials from my family: